kubasovp/a11ync/README.md

 # a11ync

-Work-in-progress accessible native UI components library.
+Work-in-progress accessibility native UI components library.

 This initial release only reserves the package name.